 As a result, the treatment may be excellent (?), but the reporting routinely falls below the required level of §9785 compliance.

-Since I know from experience that the reporting of "the usual suspects" will statistically fail, I immediately send out a §9785 welcome letter to the designated Primary Treater when a litigation file is opened.
-An attachment to the letter is the text of §9785 so that there is no misunderstanding regarding my interpretation of the terms.
+The timely reporting by "the usual suspects" statistically fails, therefore, it is advised to send out a §9785 welcome letter to the designated Primary Treater when a litigation file is opened.
+An attachment to the letter is the text of §9785 so that there is no misunderstanding regarding the interpretation of the terms.
 By experience, they never read the statute, and they are now charged with legal notice.
-I even find the letter in SDT (subpoenaed) records from the doctors on a regular basis, which usually cements the issue on petition.
+This letter is often found in SDT (subpoenaed) records from the doctors, which usually cements the issue on petition.

 Although the list is long, a Physican's Assistant (PAC) does not currently meet the standard of a physician for the purposes of reporting.
 The situation arises relatively often when a PTP is designated by the Applicant, and either a different physician or a physician assistant will issue status reports on behalf of the PTP.
-Through multiple petitions, I have identified that the colleague physicians may be delegated to issue PR-2 or narrative reports on behalf of the designated physician, but the PAC may not.
+Different colleague physicians may be delegated to issue PR-2 or narrative reports on behalf of the designated physician, but the PAC may not.
 It all comes down to whether the signatory meets the definition of a physician under §3209.3.
-I have had very good luck with removing care from physicians that use PA employees to issue periodic reports.
-One physician (call me) has even testified in Deposition that he is in the Building, but does not watch the evaluations by his PAC.
+You can remove care from physicians that use PA employees to issue periodic reports.
+One physician has even testified in Deposition that he is in the Building, but does not watch the evaluations by his PAC.
 This type of revelation under oath is useful in enforcing the requirements of §9785 in the doctor's own words.

 Within 5 working days following initial examination, a primary treating physician shall submit a written report to the claims administrator on the form entitled "Doctor's First Report of Occupational Injury or Illness," Form DLSR 5021.
 Emergency and urgent care physicians shall also submit a Form DLSR 5021 to the claims administrator following each visit.
 On line 24 of the Doctor's First Report, or on the reverse side of the form, the physician shall (A) list methods, frequency, and duration of planned treatment(s), (B) specify planned consultations or referrals, surgery or hospitalization and (C) specify the type, frequency and duration of planned physical medicine services (e.g., physical therapy, manipulation, acupuncture).
 AD Rule §9785(e)(1).